Chart Color Schemes

 Residential development activity is lower than average in Morawa according to AreaSearch's national comparison of local real estate markets

-Morawa has recorded approximately 15 residential properties granted approval annually.
-Development approval data is produced by the ABS on a financial year basis, totalling 78 approvals across the past five financial years from FY2021 to FY2025, with one approval so far in FY2026.
-On average, 1.6 people have moved to the area each year for every dwelling built over these five financial years.
-This suggests a balanced supply and demand, creating stable market conditions.
+Morawa has recorded approximately 15 residential properties granted approval per year over the past five financial years, totalling 78 homes.
+As of FY-26, six approvals have been recorded.
+On average, 1.6 people moved to the area each year for each dwelling built between FY-21 and FY-25.
+This has maintained a balance between supply and demand, creating stable market conditions.

-The average construction cost of new homes is $398,000, which aligns with regional trends.
-In FY2026, $4.1 million in commercial approvals have been registered, indicating the area's residential character.
-When compared to the Rest of WA, Morawa maintains similar construction rates per person, preserving market equilibrium consistent with surrounding areas.
+The average construction cost value of new homes over this period was $319,000.
+In FY-26, $4.1 million in commercial approvals have been registered, indicating the area's primarily residential nature.
+Morawa maintains similar construction rates per person compared to the Rest of WA, preserving market equilibrium consistent with surrounding areas.

-All recent development has comprised detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+All recent development has consisted of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
 With around 313 people per dwelling approval, Morawa exhibits characteristics of a low-density area.
-By 2041, Morawa is expected to grow by 332 residents.
+By 2041, Morawa is projected to grow by 332 residents.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development